Financial risk management

 The Group actively maintains a mixture of medium-term and short-term debt finance, which is designed to ensure that it has access to sufficient available funds for ongoing working capital needs as well as planned capital investment and expansion generally.
 The amount of debt finance required is reviewed at least annually by the Directors.

-All of the Group’s financial instruments, with the exception of certain borrowings (see note 19 of the Group financial statements), have a contractual maturity of less than one year, based on the earliest date on which the contractual cash flows are required to be settled.
+All of the Group’s financial instruments, with the exception of certain borrowings (see note 18), have a contractual maturity of less than one year, based on the earliest date on which the contractual cash flows are required to be settled.

 The Group’s objectives when managing capital are to safeguard the Group’s ability to continue as a going concern in order to provide returns to shareholders and benefits to other stakeholders, and to maintain an optimal capital structure to reduce the cost of capital.
 In order to maintain or adjust the capital structure, the Group may adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares or sell assets to reduce debt.